usc-isi-i2/kgtk/docs/import/import_ntriples.md

   --newnode-zfill NEWNODE_ZFILL
                         The width of the counter used to generate new nodes for ntriple structured literals. (default=0).
+  --build-datatype-column [BUILD_DATATYPE_COLUMN]
+                        When True, and --datatype-column-name
+                        DATATYPE_COLUMN_NAME is not empty, build a column with RDF datatypes. (default=False).
+  --datatype-column-name DATATYPE_COLUMN_NAME
+                        The name of the column with RDF datatypes.
+                        (default=datatype).
 ```

 ### ID Management